lakshmi2688/lakshmi2688.github.io/_posts/2022-12-05-Multi-class-classification-Deep-Learning.md

 ### 2 - Stocastic Gradient Descent

-A variant of Gardient Descent is Stochastic Gradient Descent (SGD), which is equivalent to mini-batch gradient descent, where each mini-batch has just 1 example.
+A variant of Gradient Descent is Stochastic Gradient Descent (SGD), which is equivalent to mini-batch gradient descent, where each mini-batch has just 1 example.
 What changes is that you would be computing gradients on just one training example at a time, rather than on the whole training set.
 The code examples below illustrate the difference between stochastic gradient descent and (batch) gradient descent.

 ```python
 X = data_input